codedeviate/dynamicconfig/README.md

 ### has(key): boolean
 Returns a boolean that indicates if the key can be found in either the environment or the config.

+If key is an array then the function will return true for the first subKey that exists or false if none matches.

 ### hasConfig(key): boolean
 Returns a boolean that indicates if the key can be found in the config.